vishvAsa/kalpAntaram/kANe/v1p1/05_the_dharmasUtra_of_gautama.md

 (0. g.
 III.
 35, IV, 18).
 What teachers are meant by the word * Ācāryāḥ'(which occurs in the Nirukta, in Kautilya and various other works ), it is difficult to say.
 Probably the word means 'the general traditional view of most writers in that particular śāstra on a particular point.'
 Vide the author's paper on * The meaning of Ācāryāḥ'in ABORI Vol 23 pp. 206-213.
 In numerous places Gautama refers to the views of his predecessors in the words .eke' (2.
 15, 40 and 56, 3.
 1, 4.
 17, 7.23 &c.) and 'okesām' (28.
 17 and 38 ).
 This proves that Gautama was preced-1 od by great literary activity in the sphere of dharmaśāstra.
 Gautama 11.
 28 seems to be a reminiscence of the Nirukta (II.
 3 )612

 The earliest reference to Gautama as an author on dharma occurs in the Bauchāyanadharmasūtra.
 Baudhāyana discusses the authoritativeness of usages peculiar to the north or the south and quotes Gautama as saying that it is wrong to hold that certain customs must be held authoritative in certain countries (even though opposed to Vodic tradition and smrti).
 This refers to G. Dh.
 S. 11.
 20. In another place Baudhāyana gives it as his view that a Brāhmana, if he cannot make a living by teaching, officiat ing as a priest or hy gifts, should earn his livelihood as a Ksatriya and quotes the views of Gautama as opposed to this65.
 The extant Gautama on the other hand teaches the same view as that of Baudhāyana66.
 Bühler made the plausible suggestion that the sūtra in the extant Gautama is an interpolation.
 Govindasvāmni, the commentator of Baudhayana, suggests that another Gautama is referred to by Baudhāyana.
 It is possible to suggest that in the Ms. of Gautama usod by Baudhāyana the sūtra about living as a Ksatriya did not occur and the next sūtra about living as a Vaisya alone occurred.
-Chapter 19 of the Gautamadharmasūtra which forms an introduction to prūyascittus in Gautama seems to have been borrowed wholesale by Baudhāyana (III.
+Chapter 19 of the Gautamadharmasūtra which forms an introduction to prūyaścittas in Gautama seems to have been borrowed wholesale by Baudhāyana (III.
 10 ) with slight changes.
 That Baudhāyana borrows follows from the fact that the chapter in Baudhayana occurs in the middle of the discussion about prāyaścittas and not as an introduction, which is the case in Gautama.
 Baudhāyana treats of penances in several places (II.
 1

 ...